Example of periodontitis.

 Many aspects of your health should be considered when assessing your periodontal status and developing comprehensive treatment plans.
 For those at risk for developing or those with preexisting cardiovascular disease, critical factors to consider include the severity of the disease; the duration of your disease; the presence of other medical conditions, such as diabetes, that may affect the cardiovascular disease; and the presence of concurrent risk factors for periodontal diseases.
 In addition, the dentist may communicate with your physician to determine the level of care, treatment for the condition, and your general well-being.

 Reducing bacteria and eliminating biofilm, both above and below the gumline, are integral to oral and systemic health.
-This can be accomplished with traditional scaling and root planning in addition to excellent home care.
+This can be accomplished with traditional scaling and root planing in addition to excellent home care.
 Oral hygiene instructions are an important part of the treatment plan for all patients, particularly for high-risk patients, like those with cardiovascular disease.
 Treatment should focus on the prevention of periodontal disease and oral inflammation, which is essential in controlling the oral complications associated with cardiovascular disease.
 And because we know that bacterial challenge is a risk factor for gingivitis among even healthy patients, patients should be encouraged to floss regularly and brush twice daily with a toothpaste that offers antibacterial protection.

 © Copyright 2009 Colgate-Palmolive Company